-- ISO 14001:2015 Environmental management systems - ISO 45001:2018 Occupational health and safety management systems - ISO 50001:2018 Energy management systems an ethics and compliance department to boost its compliance work.
-The department is responsible for the strategic development and coordination of Boliden's work regarding antimoney laundering, anti-corruption, competition law, sanctions, human rights, data protection, whistleblowing and Boliden's employees and management work together to create a compliance culture in which everyone knows what is expected of them - Boliden's codes of conduct.
+- ISO 14001:2015 Environmental management systems - ISO 45001:2018 Occupational health and safety management systems - ISO 50001:2018 Energy management systems responsible for the strategic development and coordination of Boliden's work regarding antimoney laundering, anti-corruption, competition law, sanctions, human rights, data protection, whistleblowing and Boliden's employees and management work together to create a compliance culture in which everyone knows what is expected of them - Boliden's codes of conduct.
 Regular risk assessments, training, audits and effective controls are important parts of Boliden's compliance efforts.
 The Group's whistleblower channel enables all employees and external stakeholders to report suspected and actual misconduct confidentially and anonymously.
 If misconduct is proven, disciplinary actions must be taken.
 Reprisals against anyone reporting misconduct in good faith will not be tolerated.
 Group management and the Board of Directors receive regular reports on risks, non-compliance and the status of initiatives in progress.